When RAG Hurts: Diagnosing and Mitigating Attention Distraction in Retrieval-Augmented LVLMs: Related Work

 \subsection{Visual-Grounded Reasoning in LVLMs}

 A line of closely related work studies visual grounding\footnote{In this context, ``grounding'' refers to the model's capability to anchor its generated responses in visual evidence, distinguishing it from object localization tasks.} in LVLMs without retrieval-augmentation.
 These methods primarily target output-level hallucinations or alleviating the textual dominance between image and text modalities, which are possible solutions to cross-modal AD.
-Representative approaches include attention re-weighting \citep{he2025cracking,liu2024paying}, distributional contrast or logit control \citep{an2025mitigating,huang2024opera}, and layer-wise alignment with visual evidence \citep{chuang2023dola}.
-While effective for standard VQA, these methods transfer poorly to retrieval-augmented KB-VQA \citep{anboosting}, as they overlook the unique challenges introduced by long retrieved contexts, where attention competition and cross-modal interference become more severe.
+Representative approaches include attention re-weighting \cite{he2025cracking,liu2024paying}, distributional contrast or logit control \cite{an2025mitigating,huang2024opera}, and layer-wise alignment with visual evidence \cite{chuang2023dola}.
+Concurrently, to ensure accurate spatial reasoning, recent studies \citep{chen2025spatial,cao2025ground,guo2025crop,yang2025look} increasingly analyze image attention maps to correct misplaced visual focus, mitigating attention drift caused by complex visual environments.
+While effective for standard VQA, these methods transfer poorly to retrieval-augmented KB-VQA \cite{anboosting}, as they overlook the unique challenges introduced by long retrieved contexts, where attention competition and cross-modal interference become more severe.
 Moreover, they fail to account for the intra-image AD.
 In contrast, we show that directly addressing these two aspects of AD is fundamental for stabilizing multimodal reasoning and yields larger performance gains.